Comparisons4 min read

 What is VoIP Gateway?

-A VoIP gateway is a device that connects traditional telephone systems to modern VoIP networks, allowing them to communicate with each other.
-It converts analog voice signals from traditional Public Switched Telephone Network (PSTN) lines into digital data packets for transmission over the Internet using VoIP technology, and vice versa.
+A VoIP gateway is a device that connects traditional telephone systems to VoIP network, allowing them to communicate with each other.
+It converts analog signals from the Public Switched Telephone Network (PSTN) into digital data for internet transmission and vice versa.

-VoIP gateway enables businesses and individuals to use their existing telephone infrastructure to make and receive calls via the Internet, reducing calling costs and enhancing their communication systems' flexibility.
-VoIP gateways are essential for integrating old and new telecommunication technologies, making them critical components in the transition to fully digital communication solutions.
+VoIP gateways allow businesses and individuals to use their existing phone systems to make and receive calls over the Internet, lowering costs and increasing flexibility. are essential for integrating old and new telecommunication technologies, making them critical components in the transition to fully digital communication solutions.

 How Does VoIP Gateway Work?

-When an inbound call is initiated from PSTN, the gateway receives an analog signal and converts it into a digital format.
-Also, when an outbound call goes out to the PSTN, the gateway gets digital data packets from the internet, which converts packets into an analog signal compatible with the traditional phone network.
+When an inbound call is initiated from the PSTN (Public Switched Telephone Network), the VoIP gateway receives the analog signal and converts it into a digital format.
+This digital data is then transmitted over the internet using VoIP protocols.
+Similarly, for outbound calls to the PSTN, the gateway receives digital data packets from the internet, converts them into an analog signal, and sends them through the traditional phone network.
+It allows businesses to bridge the gap between traditional phone systems and modern VoIP networks.

 Is VoIP Gateway the same as VoIP?